pseudo-lang/pseudo/docs/library_reference.md

 args() -> List[String]
 ```

-returns a list with command line args
+returns a list with all the command line args

 ### arg_count